Tuesday, September 10, 2024

 This is famously a milestone in human development.
 As with many if not most cognitive abilities, understanding of object permanence has evolved over time, and there is no singular point at which babies normally "acquire object permanence" (call those whatever kind of quotes you like).

-Newborn babies do not appear to have object permanence, but in their first year or two they pass several milestones, including what the Wikipedia article I linked to calls "Coordination of secondary circular reactions", which among other things means "the child is now able to retrieve an object when its concealment is observed" (straight-up "this is what the article said" quotes there, and I think I'll stop this game now).
+Newborn babies do not appear to have any kind of object permanence, but in their first year or two they pass several milestones, including what the Wikipedia article I linked to calls "Coordination of secondary circular reactions", which among other things means "the child is now able to retrieve an object when its concealment is observed" (straight-up "this is what the article said" quotes there, and I think I'll stop this game now).

 The hide-and-seek agents seem to have similar abilities, particularly being able to return to the site of an object they've discovered or to track how many objects have been moved out of sight to the left versus to the right.
 There are two interesting questions here: